dcellison/phi/grammar/morphology.md

 (eventually)

-what if humans were always always vegetarians hard to describe weapons, etc. peace-loving
+what if humans were always vegetarians hard to describe weapons, etc. peace-loving

 * phi focuses on soft sounds
   * like wind or water
   * emphasis on unvoiced sounds
-  * "whushea" is phi for "wind"
 * phi is an isolating language
   * uses particles to modify and tag sentences
 * phi is also an analytic language